Breach of Fiduciary Duty

 Our clients can always trust us to provide them with the highest quality of legal services to help them obtain the best possible outcomes to their disputes and important legal matters.

 We encourage you to meet with us so that you can learn more about your options and our services.
-To schedule an initial consultation, call us at (303) 741-2400 or email us using the contact form at the top of this page.
+To schedule an initial consultation, call us at (303) 741-2400 or email us using the contact form at the bottom of this page.